-Before you judge me, remember I’m the girl who has really only ever travelled on a shoestring.
+Before you judge me about all-inclusive vacations, remember I’m the girl who has really only ever travelled on a shoestring.
 And I prefer second-hand clothes to new ones.
 And I’m not above dumpster diving.
+So this is a big step.

 What I’m trying to say is I’m not completely sure I’d be comfortable at an all-inclusive where your every need is met and all you have to do is enjoy yourself.
 And yet…I’m tempted.